SERWALL® Official Store: Free delivery in the contiguous US. Quick Ship items ship in 5-7 business days!

 Furniture covers are an important barrier for outdoor furniture against inclement weather.
-However, it’s particularly susceptible to dust accumulation and mold growth due to prolonged exposure, which can affect its aesthetics and durability.
-Don’t worry though, with the right cleaning and maintenance methods, your outdoor furniture covers can be refreshed and continue to guard your outdoor space.
+However, it’s particularly susceptible to dust accumulation and mold growth due to prolonged exposure, which can affect its aesthetics and durability. to guard your outdoor space.
+How to clean outdoor furniture covers?
+Keep them looking their best for longer.
+Read on to learn the correct cleaning and care methods.

 Common Materials for Outdoor Furniture Covers